-Unlike many other types of attorneys, attorneys that take cases suing insurance companies over sustained injuries don't expect payment up front.
-Instead, they will ask for a certain percent of the settlement you receive.
+Unlike many other types of attorneys, attorneys that take cases suing insurance companies over sustained injuries don't expect payment upfront.
+Instead, they will ask for a certain percentage of the settlement you receive.
 This percentage is normally somewhere around 30-35% of your settlement total but can reach up to 40% if you end up going to court to sue the insurance company.

 There are some fees you will be responsible for at the end of your case, whether or not you win any money.
 These are normal fees associated with going to court, such as filing fees and any costs sustained attempting to prove your case.
 This could include things like the price to hire a private investigator, etc. These fees are not much, normally around several hundred dollars.
 If you do receive a settlement, these additional fees will be taken from your settlement at the end of your case, but if you do not receive a settlement you will be personally responsible.

 If you've been injured in a trucking accident, you should retain an attorney as soon as possible.
 With so many large players and companies involved, you don't want to find yourself being pushed aside while insurance companies argue over cargo and truck repair costs, which are very expensive.
 With an attorney on your side, your voice and pain will be heard and taken seriously.